jingmin1987/pyspark_scala_experiment/README.md

 * Using spark with `num_workers=1`, the performance seems about 50% worse than using Python with `n_jobs=8` with the toy dataset.
 Supposedly the overhead will become worthwhile once data becomes large enough
 * Hasn't yet tested in a distributed system, but I was forewarned that one should set `--executor-cores` to be 1
+* For standalone model, `driver memory` is what matters and may impact how much shuffling there could be
+* Other parameters such as `number of partitions` could be further optimized.
+But I don't really think it's necessary for this project
 ## Other Notes
 ### HDFS setup
 I followed this [link](https://kontext.tech/article/445/install-hadoop-330-on-windows-10-using-wsl) to set up my local single-node HDFS